How to Invest in Brazil via M&A? Doing business in Brazil? Be aware that Brazil is a country with both huge opportunities and numerous risks.

-With the election of Mr. Bolsonaro, the first time ever liberal Brazilian President, 2018 ended a 14 years socialist cycle in which the Brazilian economy, businesses and citizens have been hampered by a huge, inefficient, and corrupt state.
+With the election of Mr. Bolsonaro, 2018 ended a 14 years socialist cycle in which the Brazilian economy, businesses and citizens have been hampered by a huge, inefficient, and corrupt state.

 The economic program of the new government has been coordinated by Mr. Guedes (a renowned Chicago University liberal economist), and is just the opposite of the former 14 years ruling government.
 It proposes: increased market freedom and competition, a smaller state (including privatizations), less taxes, support to entrepreneurs and businesses, and much needed social security and tax reforms.

-The new government already accomplished significant improvements such as the social security reform, market freedom reform, anti-crime reform, etc. In 2020 are expected the administrative reform and the tax reform.
+In 2019 the new government accomplished the much needed social security reform.
+In 2020 are expected the administrative reform and the tax reform.

 At the beginning of 2020 with the Covid-19 pandemic, and Brazil is also experiencing similar and medical and economic consequences than other countries.